roman-smrz/erebos-tester/README.md

 The regular expression can contain capture groups – parts enclosed in parentheses (`(`, `)`).
 In that case the expect command has to have the `capture` clause with matching number of variable names.
 Results of the captures are then assigned to the newly created variables as strings.

+If the `timeout` clause is used, the current timeout value is multiplied by the given `<timeout>` for this `expect` call.
+Timeout of zero can be used to expect a matching output line to have been already produced in the past.

 ```
 flush [from <proc>] [matching <regex>]